niravshah241/se_task_private/README.md

-## Finite element calculations using FEniCSx and Introduction to scientific machine learning using PyTorch
+## Finite element calculations using FEniCSx, Introduction to scientific machine learning using PyTorch and Dot product computations

 ### Finite element calculations using FEniCSx